Skip to content

 Returns the winning tint color and intensity — whichever source currently has the highest effective contribution.
 Returns false (and leaves outputs at defaults) when the stack is empty.

-Use this when you have a secondary renderer (not managed by the VAT or instanced path) that needs to mirror the same tint envelope.
+Use this when you have a secondary renderer (not managed by VAT) that needs to mirror the same tint envelope.

 Scripting Recipes